mamartinod/grip-nulling/docs/index.rst

 Tutorials
 ---------
-See the main page of the project on Github.
+Tutorials are available on the `Github <https://github.com/mamartinod/grip>`_ page of the project.

 Future work
 -----------